Natural Ways to Kill Weeds and Get Them Out Of Your Garden

 While weeds can teach us a lot about the health of our gardens, we still need to keep them in check — especially in vegetable gardens, where tender crops can easily be crowded out by fast-growing weeds.
 While it’s impossible to prevent all weeds, you can use a few simple strategies to keep them to a reasonable amount without breaking your back or resorting to toxic chemicals.

-Build rich soil.
-Many weeds thrive in poor, compacted or disturbed soil, and enriching your soil can do wonders to reduce weeds.
-For vegetable gardens, constructing raised beds at least 12 inches tall and filling them with high-quality, weed-free garden soil is one of the quickest ways to prevent the vast majority of weeds.
-When building a new raised bed, line the bottom of your planting area with a couple of layers of corrugated cardboard (flattened boxes work well) before adding the soil.
+Many weeds thrive in poor, compacted, or disturbed soil, and enriching your soil can do wonders to reduce weeds.
+For vegetable gardens, constructing raised beds at least 12-in. tall and filling them with high-quality, weed-free garden soil is one of the quickest ways to prevent the vast majority of weeds.
+When building a new raised garden bed, line the bottom of your planting area with a couple of layers of corrugated cardboard (flattened boxes work well) before adding the soil.
 This layer will help to smother all but the most intrepid weeds.
 Bonus: The fluffy, highly aerated soil in raised beds makes it easier to remove weeds when they do sprout.

 Once your soil is in place, take care not to disturb it too much.
 Tilling or turning soil over can expose buried weed seeds.
 When adding, rake it into the surface of your bed rather than digging it under.
 The exception is when adding, which should be dug under in vegetable beds.

-Use some weekly elbow grease.
 The smaller the weed, the easier it is to get rid of.
-The key is to do some regular maintenance and remove weeds while they’re still small.
+The key is to do some regular maintenance and remove weeds (the CobraHead Weeder will get the job done) while they’re still small.
 If you’re growing vegetables in raised beds, weed seedlings can usually be plucked out with gloved fingers.
 Doing so is much easier than the strenuous work of digging out full-size dandelions.
 Furthermore, removing weeds while they’re young will help to prevent them from going to seed and spreading further.

 Comb your garden for weeds once per week.
 Keep a bucket at hand while you work to make cleanup easy.
 You won’t get every single weed — don’t even try — but do your best to remove the bulk of them.
 To save your back, kneel or squat beside your beds rather than bending at the waist.
 Knee pads or a stool can be helpful for this purpose.

-Don’t give them space.
 As the saying goes, nature abhors a vacuum.
 Take this truism to heart in your garden.
 Rather than leaving bare patches of soil, use vegetable garden-friendly organic mulches such as straw or leaves.
-You can also try an inorganic plastic mulch, available from garden supply stores.
+You can also try an inorganic plastic mulch.
 In addition to keeping weeds at bay, mulch is a great way to conserve water by reducing evaporation.

 Disposing of Weeds